 The Trustee has appointed Mobius Life Limited ("the Platform Provider") to provide a platform for the Scheme Assets.
 The Platform Provider is regulated by the Financial Conduct Authority and the Prudential Regulation Authority and has been selected in order to effect cost and operational efficiencies in the management of the assets.
-The Trustee utilises Mobius Life to access the Baillie Gifford Investment Management, Columbia Threadneedle Investments, Legal & General Investment Management and TwentyFour Asset Management fund investments.
+The Trustee utilises Mobius Life to access Legal & General Investment Management and TwentyFour Asset Management fund investments.
 The Trustee entered into a contract with Mobius Life in January 2020.